Table of Contents

 If you tell people you went to a hot spa in Bucharest they will definitely think you’ve mixed up Budapest and Bucharest as Michael Jackson once famously did on his tour.

+But it’s true!
 To escape the busy city centre of Bucharest, head out of town to Therme, an enormous wellness centre with thermal indoor and outdoor pools.
-You could easily spend a whole day relaxing in the warm minerals pools.
+You could easily spend a whole day relaxing in the warm mineral pools.

 Entrance to this hidden gem in Romania starts from 49 RON, just €10!